QuantEcon/lecture-python-intro/lectures/eigen_II.md

 What guarantees the existence of a unique vector $x^{*}$ that satisfies {eq}`neumann_eqn` ?

-The following is a fundamental result in functional analysis that generalises {eq}`gp_sum` to a multivariate case.
+The following is a fundamental result in functional analysis that generalizes {eq}`gp_sum` to a multivariate case.

 (neumann_series_lemma)=